Difference Between Epoxy and Resin

 Main Differences Between Epoxy and Resin

-1. Epoxy is an adhesive based on petroleum products and is water and chemical resistant while the resin is an adhesive made by mixing raw epoxy resin, solvent and hardening agent.
+1. Epoxy is an adhesive based on petroleum products and is water and chemical resistant, while the resin is made by mixing raw epoxy resin, solvent, and hardening agent.

-2. Epoxy has a bod odor while resin glue has a pleasant smell.
+2. Epoxy has a bad odor, while resin glue has a pleasant smell.

-5. Epoxy takes only about six to thirty minutes to dry, on the other hand, resin glue takes eight to ten hours for drying.
+5. Epoxy takes only about six to thirty minutes to dry; on the other hand, resin glue takes eight to ten hours to dry.

 6. Epoxy glue tends to harden much faster than resin glue.

-7. Epoxy is used in areas that require an instant assembly while the resin is used where there is no requirement for the instant assembly.
+7. Epoxy is used in areas requiring an instant assembly, while resin is used where there is no requirement.

-8. When it comes to bonding both the adhesives are strong, however, epoxy is much stronger as compared to the resin glue.
+8. Regarding bonding, both adhesives are strong; however, epoxy is much stronger than resin glue.

-11. Epoxy glue is resistant to wearing, corrosion, damage while resin glue is fragile and more suitable for low strain uses.
+11. Epoxy glue is resistant to wear, corrosion, and damage, while resin glue is fragile and more suitable for low-strain uses.

-12. Epoxy glue has a longer shelf life as compared to resin glue and can last for several years.
+12. Epoxy glue has a longer shelf life than resin glue and can last several years.

 Difference Between Epoxy and Resin